ZikasR/Calculator_multicast_delegates_cSharp/README.md

 # Multicast delegates example in csharp

-Un example of how to implement multicast delegates
+Un example of how to implement multicast delegates :shipit:

 To run this example with dotnet cli use :
 ```